The Boxcar Children: Series

 After the first novel, the children become amateur sleuths, and the subsequent series involves the children solving various mysteries and occasionally traveling to other locations as they do so.
 They stumble across a mystery no matter where they are, whether on vacation or in their own backyard.
 They usually solve the mystery with very little adult intervention, although adults are present in the novel (the author said she wrote about mostly unsupervised children because that would appeal to children).
 Some of the mysteries border on the supernatural, although the practical Henry and Jessie always find the sensible reason for anything that appears other-worldly.
 Most of the mysteries involve thefts and usually involve the Alden children helping someone they know.

 The series are divided into mysteries and specials; all of the specials were written after Warner's death.
 As of 2021, there were 159 mysteries and 21 specials in the series.
 In 2017, the first Boxcar Children miniseries was published (Great Adventure), and since 2021 three more have been written (Creatures of Legend, Endangered Animals, and Summer of Adventure).
 In addition, two spin-off series have been released.
 The first, The Adventures of Benny and Watch was published from 1998–2004, and the second, The Jessie Files, began in 2022.

-In May 2023, original publisher Albert, Whitman and Company sold the rights to the Boxcar Children series to Penguin Random House.
+In May 2023, original publisher Albert, Whitman and Company sold the rights to the Boxcar Children series to Random House Children's Books.